nighthawkcoders/python-pages/_posts/2023-09-13-java-free_response.md

     Just make sure to organize or prepare beforehand.
 You can do that via:

-    - Messages: Slack, Discord, Emails…
+    - Shareout messages: Slack, Discord, Emails…
-    - Preparation for share-outs messages, standup team meets, live reviews
+    - Pair meetings
-    - 1:1 meetings
+    - Standup meetings
+    - Crossover reviews
+    - Live reviews with Teacher

-    Whenever you stumble on a noteworthy insight, prepare and send.
-It is expected that these preparation and shares will help you find holes, inconcistencies, sort out misunderstandings on key concepts, etc.
+    Whenever you stumble on a noteworthy insight, prepare thoughts and send.
+It is expected that preparation and shares will help you find holes, inconcistencies, sort out misunderstandings on key concepts, and more.
+If these communication are not noticed, you are not collaborating.

 2. Make sure to find the right sharing cadence for you, team members, and stake holders.

     Iterate over different sharing frequencies until you find the right one for you and your stakeholders.
 Sharing at the end or when finished is THE WRONG ANSWER.
 Remember, everything in tech is a “Work in Progress”.
+Iteration is how great ideas become progress into reality.

     In school, we can go way to long working hard in a bubble only sharing when we think we are done.
 Sharing includes committing code frequently.
 In tech, no one has time for late sharing and late commits.
 So pick up the sharing pace, share frequently and commit frequently!